 - Confirm that spelling and dates are consistent between the main text and the reference list.

-- Acknowledgements should not be included as a numbered note but given its own heading and paragraph following the body of the text, prior to the note and reference sections
+- Acknowledgements should not be included as a numbered note but given its own heading and paragraph following the body of the text, prior to the reference section.

 IN-TEXT, AUTHOR-DATE CITATION EXAMPLES